 You’ll find out that this page structure makes sense, especially if you’ve guessed that the authority will be the highest at the top and the lowest at the bottom.
 It could look like this:

 Sometimes it would be better to link to services A, B & C from the Home page to further increase their authority.
 On the other hand, some companies would like to link the Testimonials directly from the Home page, instead of having a simple section with the outtakes.
-This could increase their page authority and in return hurt the website, as it’s probably not one the highest converting pages.
+No matter which direction you go, make sure it’s the one your users need the most – but keep in mind that links help people and search engines establish the hierarchy of a website.

 We’ve covered content links and navigation links briefly, so let’s go back to that for a while.
 Your navigation bar is an important element of your website, hence you’d assume the links there are just as important.